Carrier Safety Ratings: Satisfactory, Conditional, and Unsatisfactory

 | Triggers enforcement? | Warning letters, targeted reviews | Shutdown (Unsatisfactory) |

 High CSA scores can trigger a compliance review, which then results in a safety rating.
 Think of CSA scores as the ongoing monitor and the safety rating as the formal assessment.
 Both matter: brokers check CSA scores on every load booking, and they check the safety rating when onboarding a new carrier.
+For the mechanics behind the scores, see our guides on CSA BASIC categories, how to check your CSA score, and how to improve your CSA score.

 How to Improve or Maintain Your Safety Rating